How Can We Synthesize High-Quality Pretraining Data? A Systematic Study of Prompt Design, Generator Model, and Source Data: Analysis

 A fine-grained evaluation reveals a performance trade-off between synthetic pedagogical data and original web text.
 Figure \ref{tab:trade_off} shows a tension between specialized knowledge and commonsense reasoning, particularly within Natural Language Understanding (NLU).
 Synthetic formats consistently fall behind the DCLM baseline on HellaSwag (HS) and PIQA.
 For instance, the \texttt{table} format achieves only 7.66 on HS compared to 9.25 for DCLM.

 Nevertheless, these formats achieve higher aggregate scores (\S\ref{subsec:results_rephrase}) because improvements in General Knowledge and Reading Comprehension outweigh these specific deficits.
 Specifically, the \texttt{table} format improves SQuAD v2 scores by 18.72 over the baseline, while the \texttt{faq} format increases ARC scores by 7.92.
-Structured synthesis thus yields high-density signals for specialized knowledge and logic, though it inherently reduces the linguistic diversity found in natural text.
+Crucially, we must separate ``general pretraining data quality'' from ``benchmark-format alignment.''
+Structured synthesis yields high-density signals for specialized knowledge and logic by explicitly surfacing reasoning chains and relational data that are otherwise implicit or noisy in source web text.
+However, it inherently reduces the unstructured linguistic diversity found in natural text.
 As discussed in \S\ref{subsec:mix_in_src_results}, original web data acts as a synergistic component that reinstates the performance of the model in NLU; rephrasing cannot replicate this capability in isolation.